-Despite the promising psychometric findings of the ACDI- Corrections Version II, there are some limitations related to this study including test administration, psychometric properties, and methodology.
-As noted earlier, the authors and test designers have limited knowledge or input into how the test is administered to offenders by the various corrections department or probation agencies.
+Despite the promising psychometric findings of the ACDI- Corrections Version II there are some limitations related to this study including test administration, psychometric properties, and methodology.
+As noted earlier, the authors and test designers have limited knowledge, or input into, how the test is administered to offenders by the various corrections department or probation agencies.
 Inmate data was returned to the authors for analysis and interpretation.

 Corrections staff were provided general test administration guidelines as outlined in the training manual; however inconsistencies in test administration, security classification, and environment may impact results.
 Field research using the ACDI-Corrections Version II should include a description of administration procedures, as well as examine accuracy of risk prediction on recidivism rates.
 To this end, collaboration with agencies to examine long term test data would expand the existing knowledge of inmate recidivism and treatment planning.
-Moreover, it would aid in future accuracy studies.